jmussman/auth0-block-idp-signup/README.md

 ## Overview

-When linking a partner IdP as an *enterprise* connection, limiting the users from that IdP that may be processed through a signup and have a profile created.
+When linking a partner IdP as an *enterprise* connection limiting the users from that IdP that may be processed through a signup and have a profile may be a requirement.

 The initial requirement was to build a deny-list of usernames/email or email domain names, but it would be a simple task to reverse that logic and provide an allow-list of usernames/email that may be processed through.